mtchynkstff/edtech-engagement-pipeline/README.md

 - Engagement varies meaningfully over time and across products
 - Product adoption and usage patterns are measurable
 - The dataset can support deeper analytics (e.g., clustering, forecasting, dashboards)

+# 📘 02 – Product-Level Engagement Analysis

+**Notebook:** `notebooks/02_product_analysis.ipynb`

+### Highlights

+- Queries DuckDB directly for aggregated product-level metrics
+- Ranks products by:
+  - Average engagement index
+  - Volatility (standard deviation)
+  - Days observed
+- Includes multiple visualizations:
+  - Top products by average engagement
+  - Most volatile products
+- Provides a clear, honest “future work” section noting that product metadata (product name, provider) will be incorporated once lp_id is fully wired into stg_products

+### What This Adds to the Project

+This notebook deepens the analytical backbone of the project by focusing on variation between individual EdTech tools.
+It’s directly applicable to:

+- EdTech product strategy
+- Competitive analysis
+- Vendor evaluation
+- Usage pattern discovery

+And it moves the project closer to district segmentation and forecasting work in subsequent notebooks.

 ---